hudecof/ansible_banners/README.md

 ## Global

-- `banner_prefix` the the path prefix, where to  look for templates.
+- `banner_prefix`: path prefix, where to  look for templates.
 Defaults is the role template, to customise set it to sometjing like `{{ playbook_dir }}/files/banners`
+- `banner_updated`: should be the last updated date show?

 ## ISSUE